willbreitkreutz/AEPMapper/README.md

-###NSI front end
+# AEPMapper

-This project is a react and redux web front end to support the downloading and viewing of the National Structure Inventory
+This project is a react and redux web front end to support the downloading and viewing of Annual Exceedance Probability grids.